makeruniverse/docs/docs/makerblog/blog.md

 Most jobs are universal and long lasting: (1) getting from A to B (2) living healthy (3) finding partners (4) reducing stress (5) making decisions, etc.

 New products, that succeed, help someone get a job done in a better way.
-(HR)
+(HR) <br /> <br />

 ### Startups fail

 Startups fail.
 The few that don't are "fat tail events" (Nassim Taleb).
-They almost never happen, but when they do, they "concentrate all the returns" (Paul Graham).
+They almost never happen, but when they do, they "concentrate all the returns" (Paul Graham). <br /> <br />

 ### Good Ideas look bad